Maria L. Baldwin serves 354 students in grades Prekindergarten-5.

 Students by Grade

-The diversity score of Maria L. Baldwin is 0.68, which is more than the diversity score at state average of 0.59.
+The diversity score of Maria L. Baldwin is 0.61, which is less than the diversity score at state average of 0.62.
 The school's diversity has stayed relatively flat over five school years.

 State Level (MA)